kemsguy7/pick-n-get/README.md

 ### Overview

-The Product Marketplace allows **producers/vendors** to sell sustainable products made from recycled materials directly to consumers, with all transactions recorded on the Hedera blockchain.
+The Product Marketplace allows **producers/vendors** to sell sustainable products made from recycled materials directly to consumers, with all transactions recorded on the Hedera Decentralized Ledger.

 ### How It Works